Scoring methodology

 Finder logic

-The same racket can be a great fit for one player and a poor fit for another, so the finder changes the weight of each signal based on the answers.
+The same racket can be a great fit for one player and a poor fit for another.
+The finder changes the weight of each signal based on your answers.

 • Beginners get extra weight on comfort, forgiveness, easy contact, manageable weight, and value.